angular-macgyver/MacGyver/docs/directives/events/keydown.md

 ### Parameters
 **mac-keydown-enter**
 Type: `Expression`
-Expression to evaulate on hitting enter
+Expression to evaluate on hitting enter

 **mac-keydown-escape**
 Type: `Expression`
-Expression to evaulate on hitting escape
+Expression to evaluate on hitting escape

 **mac-keydown-space**
 Type: `Expression`
-Expression to evaulate on hitting space
+Expression to evaluate on hitting space

 **mac-keydown-left**
 Type: `Expression`
-Expression to evaulate on hitting left
+Expression to evaluate on hitting left

 **mac-keydown-up**
 Type: `Expression`
-Expression to evaulate on hitting up
+Expression to evaluate on hitting up

 **mac-keydown-right**
 Type: `Expression`
-Expression to evaulate on hitting right
+Expression to evaluate on hitting right

 **mac-keydown-down**
 Type: `Expression`
-Expression to evaulate on hitting down
+Expression to evaluate on hitting down